ali-asgar/Ground-Robots-Swarm-Project/README.md

 # Ground-Robots-Swarm-Project
 The Ground-Robots-Swarm-Project repository contains source code for connecting your Arduino Uno with the RoboClaw ST 2x45A Motor Controller and Prowler robot for motion planning.
 The repository makes use of Roboclaw Library for Arduino.

-NOTE: Whenever connecting the Roboclaw, it is necessary to give the serial port adapter files read and write permissions.

-`sudo chmod 666 /dev/ttyUSB0 /dev/ttyACM0`

 ## Setting up prerequisites
 Clone this repository to your **/Documents/Arduino/libraries** folder.